Jake Weisenthal, Country Director, Semilla Nueva offered HHI an interview to share the challenges and benefits associated with transitioning to...

 Harvard University, Cambridge, MA

-The 2015 Monitoring & Evaluation for Humanitarian Programs Workshop will run from Tuesday, June 16 - Friday, June 19.
+The 2017 Monitoring & Evaluation for Humanitarian Programs Workshop will be held at Harvard University (Cambridge, MA) from June 19 - 23, 2017.

 The goal of the course is to provide an overview of the basic principles and methodologies for program monitoring and evaluation with emphasis on practical application for humanitarian researchers and practitioners.